-For every tourist and regular traveler, one of the most important things to note is the payment method used in the visited place.
+For every tourist and regular traveler, one of the most important things to note is the payment method and information about main currency in Prague.
 This is very crucial as one needs to understand things like:

 - The currency in the country

 - The exchange rate between their currency and yours.

 - The exchange rate between their currency and other currencies.

 - The available and easiest payment option in the country.

 Prague is the capital of the Czech Republic.
 It is the largest and one of the country’s financial hub.
 It is also a place where you can carry out money transaction with ease, no stress, no hassle.
 It is one of the places with the cheapest foreign exchange rates (as low as 1%), although one needs to be careful of scam and carry out all transaction in the bank or a trusted exchange office.
 Read more if you are looking for great tips about currency in Prague and how to pay there.

 The Nationally accepted currency in Czech Republic and all its regions are the Czech koruna (CZK) or the Czech crown in English.
 It is considered an exotic currency, that is, a currency with little real international value.
 It being an exotic currency is mainly will it is a very good option for foreign exchange.

 The currency of it’s close countries like Poland, Slovakia and Hungary are also considered exotic.
 The exchange rate in Prague is usually calculated according to the average rate of the Czech crown the previous day as announced by the Czech National Bank.
 The Czech Republic as a member of the European Union (EU) is required to adopt the euro.
 Before this can be possible, the country must first meet the standard of the convergence criteria, but the Czech Republic has not been able to fulfil all the necessary conditions.